Pennsylvania special House election pits Conor Lamb against Rick Saccone

 “Both parties have a great deal at stake here.
 If a Democrat can win this type of district with the right type of candidate … it would mean the Democrats would do better than expected in the midterms.”

 Spending: This race is already turning out to be an expensive one.
+Lamb has raised more than $3.3 million this year, compared to just $703,000 for Saccone, according to FEC records.

 Ending Spending Inc., a super PAC founded by billionaire Joe Ricketts, was the first to hit the airwaves with a $1 million ad buy in support of Saccone.